Reason for case study approach

 7. Theory Development: Case studies can contribute to the development or refinement of theories.
 They provide empirical evidence that can support, challenge, or extend existing theoretical frameworks.

 8. Practical and Applied Research: In fields such as business, medicine, and social work, case studies are commonly used to address real-world problems and challenges.
-They offer practical insights for decision-making and problem-solving.
+They offer practical insights for

 9. Longitudinal Studies: Case studies can be conducted over an extended period, making them suitable for longitudinal research to track changes and developments over time.